surlab/Park_et_al/code/README.md

    - The sample master files are in "sample-data/sample-preprocessed"
 2. npy files that contain post-Suite2P data for deconvolved spike data.
    - The sample npy files are in "sample-data/sample-raw"

+### Running the script
+Execute the script section by section to analyze the sample data.
+Please read the comments in each section for instructions.